turbinenreiter/MicroPythonSmallSats/text/Motivation.md

                                 flight configuration.

 Mars Climate Orbiter            The orbiter navigated to an orbit
-                                that was to low and entered Mars' atmosphere at an steep angle.
+                                that was too low and entered Mars' atmosphere at an steep angle.
 The
                                 navigation error came from the
                                 software using inconsistent units.